econvaibhav/EU-Political-NER/README.md

 - **275 manual alias rows**, covering 196 distinct candidate labels.
 These include initials, surnames, spelling variants and some account-style names.
 - Ten country glossaries with **2,006 rows** and **3,401 comma-separated variant items**.
 These are row/item counts, not unique politicians or accuracy scores.
 - **162 review instructions** to merge, split, delete or check entries.
-- Portable scripts, examples, tests and a LaTeX diagram.
+- Portable scripts, examples and tests.

 The reference files keep their recorded spellings and affiliations.
 They are a research snapshot, so a party label here should not be read as someone's current affiliation.